polyphony-chat/docs/SPECIFICATION.md

 ```
 Fig. 5: Sequence diagram depicting the process of a client using a CSR to request a new ID-Cert from their home server.

+If a server's identity key lifetime unexpectedly ends, perhaps due to a leak necessitating rotation, the server should generate a new identity key pair and broadcast [`SERVER_KEY_CHANGE`](/docs/APIs/Core/WebSockets/gateway_events.md#server_key_change) and [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) gateway events to all clients.
+Clients should regenerate their identity keys, request a new ID-Cert (via a CSR), and respond appropriately to the [`LOW_KEY_PACKAGES`](/docs/APIs/Core/WebSockets/gateway_events.md#low_key_packages) event.
+Should a client be offline at the time of the key change, it must be informed of the change upon reconnection.

+!!! note

+    A `LOW_KEY_PACKAGES` event is only sent by servers which use MLS encryption.
+Server/Clients not implementing MLS encryption can safely ignore this event.

 #### 7.2.2 Message verification

-Of course, in order for message signing to actually verify message integrity, clients **must** verify the signatures of all messages they receive.
-This is done by verifying the signature of the message with the ID-Cert of the sender and the ID-Cert of the senders' home server.
-Clients must also verify that the certificate attached to the message is valid and that the public key in the certificate matches the public key of the sender.
+To ensure message integrity via signing, clients and servers must verify message signatures.
+This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's public key, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.

 **Example:** Given a signed message from Alice, like Bob would receive it from Server B in [Fig. 3](#fig-3), Bob's client would verify the signature of the message like so: